gitwebmobi2018/iOS-PlayerSDK/README.md

-# iOS-OnAirSdk
+# iOS-PlayerSDK

-Importing ZixiOnAirSDKStatic.Framework to your project :
+Importing ZixiPlayerSDK.Framework to your project :

 1. Click on project navigator
 2. Select your project (in project navigator)